Discover the ancient wonders of Cambodia with a memorable 3 Days and 3 Nights stay at

 INCLUDED IN THE DAILY PROGRAM

-• Accommodation at The Fin Inn
+• Comfortable accommodation at The Fin Inn

-• Daily breakfast
+• Daily breakfast during your stay

 Day 1